Under the Equality Act 2010, West Sussex County Council (WSCC) is required to publish its gender pay gap.

 Equal pay relates to men and women receiving equal pay for carrying out work of equal value.
 It is unlawful to pay unequally and we have policies in place to prevent this.

-You can find further details of our results in the report below.
-We have also provided an explanation of our results and how we plan to reduce our gender pay gap in the future.
+You can find further details of our results in the reports below.
+We have provided an explanation of our results and how we plan to reduce our gender pay gap in the future.